 - Place items around your child’s midline (centered to their bellybutton).
 This applies to crayons, toys, and everyday objects that you’d want them to reach for.

 - Use hand puppets to play with your little one and let them choose which hand gets to play the puppet.

 - Have your child help you in the kitchen.
 They can roll, make balls of dough, cut with cookie-cutters, open and close jars, etc.

 - Do age-appropriate arts and crafts like beading, weaving, playing with pipe cleaners, etc.

 - Give praise and feedback.

-- Encourage your son to finish an activity with the hand he started with.
-It’s okay if that one hand is getting tired and he wants to have a rest.
-Do so, stretch, and then ask him to continue.
-While you do these activities, talk about which hand is doing do hard work and which hand is helping.
+- Encourage your child to finish an activity with the hand they started with.
+It’s okay if that one hand is getting tired and they want to have a rest.
+Do so, stretch, and then ask them to continue.
+While you do these activities, talk about which hand is doing the hard work and which hand is helping.

 Keep in mind that when your little one uses different types of utensils and objects to complete a task, they are putting their hand control and finger strength skills to use.
 All of this provides your child with the basis for their cognitive, social and emotional development.

 While your child learns how to use each object and acquires manual skills to take items, hold them, open them, move them, among other movements, they are also working on their attention, memory, and concentration.

 Now that we are talking about specific ways to stimulate your child’s laterality and the importance of manual skills for the development of children, in this section we will give you other tips to support the coordination and strengthening of your child’s hands.